-Bourbon in Lexington
+Bourbon in (and around) Lexington

 Not only are you in horse country when visiting Lexington, but you are also in bourbon country.
 The Kentucky Bourbon Trail is one of the most popular tourist destinations in Kentucky where you will find 18 distilleries along central Kentucky’s gorgeous countryside.

 If you don’t plan on doing the trail, I strongly encourage you to visit at least one distillery and to sample at least one or two bourbons.
 Our distilleries are located in urban areas like the distillery district just outside of downtown Lexington to distilleries nestled in the heart of horse farm country a mere thirty minutes from Lexington.

 Lexington has a rich history and history buffs can experience many historical sites first hand.
 You can tour the home and grounds at Ashland, the great statesman Henry Clay’s home.
 The Mary Todd Lincoln House was the childhood home to Abraham Lincoln’s wife, Mary and is located within a few blocks of all of the hotels in downtown Lexington.

 A personal favorite of mine is taking the twenty-minute drive to Shaker Village of Pleasant Hill.
 The largest restored Shaker community features acres of bucolic farmland and dozens of restored 19-century buildings.
 Visitors to this National Historic Landmark can enjoy a delicious meal at the Trustee’s Office dining room, tour the buildings, hike one of the 33 miles of trail, or attend one of the many special events.